-Mary Ann Leeper, Ph.D.
+MARY ANN LEEPER, Ph.D.

-Age: 69; Elected Director: 1987; Present Term Ends: 2010 Annual Meeting
+Age: 70; Elected Director: 1987; Present Term Ends: 2011 Annual Meeting

 Dr. Leeper has served as Senior Strategic Adviser since May 2006.
 Dr. Leeper served as the President and Chief Operating Officer of the Company from February 1996 to April 2006, as President and Chief Executive Officer of The Female Health Company Division from May 1994 until January 1996, as Senior Vice President - Development of the Company from 1989 until January 1996 and as a Director of the Company since 1987.
 Dr. Leeper is a shareholder and has served as a Vice President and Director of Phoenix of Illinois since 1987.
 From 1981 until 1986, Dr. Leeper served as Vice President - Market Development for Searle's Pharmaceutical Group and in various Searle research and development management positions.
 As Vice President - Market Development, Dr. Leeper was responsible for worldwide licensing and acquisition, marketing and market research.
 In earlier positions, she was responsible for preparation of new drug applications and was a liaison with the U.S. Food and Drug Administration.
 Dr. Leeper serves on the Board of Neenah Paper, Inc. and is chair of its nominating and governance committee.
 She is also an adjunct professor at the University of Virginia Darden School of Business.
+She has received various awards recognizing her commitment and pioneering efforts in the work of women's health.